biocore/cmi-workshops/docs/qiita-16S-processing.rst

 Click back on the "demultiplexed (Demultiplexed)" object.
 This time, select the `Trimming` operation.
 Currently, there are seven trimming length options.
-Let's choose "Trimming 100", which trims to the first 100bp, for this run, and click "Add Command".
+Let's choose "100 basepairs", which trims to the first 100bp, for this run, and click "Add Command".

 .. figure::  images/trimming_command3.png